Time & Location

 Dr. Yarbrough began his tenure as the 6th president of Dallas Theological Seminary on July 1, 2020.
 He has served in a variety of positions during his tenure at DTS: Research Assistant to the President, Executive Director of Information Technology, Associate Dean for External Education, Vice President for Communications, Academic Dean, and Vice President of Academic Affairs.
 His love for the classroom draws him to the Bible Exposition department where he serves as Professor.
 Along with his responsibilities of leading DTS, he serves as an elder of Centerpoint Church in Mesquite and travels extensively leading tours and speaking at conference centers.
 Mark has recently authored Jonah: Beyond the Tale of a Whale and Tidings of Comfort and Joy.
 He has been married for thirty years to Jennifer, his high school sweetheart.
 They have four adult children, one son-in-law, and reside in Sunnyvale, Texas.

-Ellen Vaughn is a New York Times bestselling author and speaker who has written or co-written 23 books.
+Ellen Vaughn is a New York Times bestselling author and speaker who has written or co-written 25 books.
 Former vice president of executive communications at Prison Fellowship, she collaborated with the late Chuck Colson on a number of his seminal works.
 She speaks at conferences, often travels to interview Christ-followers in hostile parts of the world, and serves on the board of directors for ICM, the global church developer.
-With degrees from Georgetown University and the University of Richmond, Ellen lives in northern Virginia.
-She enjoys reading, hiking, drinking coffee, and staring pensively at the ocean.
-Her latest book, Becoming Elizabeth Elliot, is available now at all major book retailers.
+Ellen’s book Jesus Revolution, coauthored with Greg Laurie, was released by Lionsgate as a major motion picture in February ’23.
+Her newest book, Being Elisabeth Elliot, will be published by Lifeway in September 2023.
+Ellen lives in the Washington, D.C. area, and enjoys hiking, coffee, and staring pensively at the ocean.

 Randy Newman, Author, is the Senior Fellow for Apologetics and Evangelism at the C.S.
 Lewis Institute.
 He has taught at several evangelical seminaries.
 After serving for over 30 years with Campus Crusade for Christ, he established Connection Points, a ministry to help Christians engage people’s hearts the way Jesus did.
 He has written six books, Questioning Evangelism, Corner Conversations, Bringing the Gospel Home, Engaging with Jewish People, Unlikely Converts: Improbable Stories of Faith and What They Teach Us About Evangelism and his most recent, Mere Evangelism.
 Randy has also written numerous articles about evangelism and other ways our lives intertwine with God’s creation.
 He earned his MDiv and PhD in Intercultural Studies from Trinity International University.